The Origins - Drumming for Mother Earth

 To wrap the handle of the hard skin cord, leather strips are needed.
 At feeltone we add an extra strip in case the skin cords rub against each other and rattle with it.
 Then you can pull the leather in between and the rattling will stop.

 Traditionally, you look for your mallet stick in the forest.
 The lower branches of conifers are best suited, as they are already dry.
 Freshly cut branches must first be dried.
 The soft mallet head is sewn from leather.
 Wrap sheep's wool around the front end of the stick, then pull the beater head over it and stuff it with wool until it has reached the desired hardness.
 Then tie and glue the head at the bottom.

-How to lovingly care for your drum
+How to care for your drum lovingly

 To ensure that you have a lifetime of joy and happiness with your drum, it is very important that you take good care of it.
-Your drum is your companion in turbulent times.
+Because your drum is your companion in turbulent times.
 Use it to connect you worldwide, to play for you and your ancestors and to align yourself again and again.

 Pay attention to the right humidity

 How tightly a drum is stretched and how it sounds depends on various circumstances.
 First and foremost, drum skins react to humidity - they don't care about differences in heat.